Friday, 11 August 2023

 "The principle was to use words within the range of basic words, but if there is a risk of distorting the explanation, do not forcibly adhere to this principle and freely use words that exceed the range of basic words.
 It was there.”
 The "diaphragm commentary" also incorporates the indication of "nasalization" and "devoicing".

 In particular, it is important to clearly indicate "devoicing", but it seems that the concept itself was not widely understood by beginners at the time, but beyond that, the editorial department seems to have given priority to accuracy.
-The version I have is the 36th edition from 1953, so I think the learners appreciated this accuracy even though it was a little difficult to understand.

 By the way, later in my life, I learned that Mr. Miki Ichikawa was in the same class as Ryunosuke Akutagawa.